-Medicine to treat COVID-19 is available at no cost for most people in California.
+Medicine to treat COVID-19 is available for most people in California, often at no cost.
 This medicine includes pills you take at home for five days.
 Treatment can:

 - Stop the illness from getting serious